Biostat Cluster Quickstart Guide

 Graphical Web Portal

-The cluster graphical web portal is accessible from any web browser.
-Simply navigate to biostat-login.sph.umich.edu and login with your University Credentials.
+The cluster's graphical web portal is accessible from any web browser.
+Simply navigate to biostat-login.sph.umich.edu and log in with your University credentials.
 After you log in, you will see the portal home page.
+From the portal home page, you can select an application from the top menu bar.
+More on each application can be found below in this guide.

-Command Line Linux
+Command Line

-Connecting from a Windows computer
+SSH from A Windows computer

-Connecting from a Mac or Linux Computer
+SSH from a Mac or Linux Computer

-The following is an example of connecting to the cluster from a computer running the MacOS or Linux operating systems.
-Both MacOS and Linux have an application called terminal.
+The following is an example of connecting to the cluster from a computer running the macOS or Linux operating systems.
+Both macOS and Linux have an application called terminal.
 Once terminal is opened, the username that you want to connect as and the server that you wish to connect to must be specified.

-In the terminal window type ssh uniqname@biostat-login.sph.umich.edu and then hit enter/return on your keyboard.
+Open a terminal window type ssh [email protected] and then hit enter/return on your keyboard.
 Replace uniqname with your University uniqname.
 You will be prompted for your University kerberos password.
 Note that as you type your password, nothing will appear on the password line.
 This is normal; just finish typing your password and hit "enter/return" on your keyboard.
 You will then be prompted to complete Duo two-factor authentication.

 Copy scripts and data to the cluster